 - Location – being only a few minutes’ walk away means that Jessica should be able to walk there without getting too tired.

 - Flexibility with sessions – Jessica attends preschool two mornings a week.
-I have friends with children in preschool where their children have to go for the full 15 hours which was not what I wanted for Jessica, at least not at first.
+I have friends with children in preschool where their children have to go for the full 15 hours.
+This was not what I wanted for Jessica, at least not at first.

-- Outdoor space – Jessica can get cold very quickly (which makes her go quite blue) and having an outdoor space attached to the preschool gives her the option of being able to come back indoors easily and makes this much less of a worry.
+- Outdoor space – Jessica can get cold very quickly (which makes her go quite blue).
+Having an outdoor space attached to the preschool gives her the option of being able to come back indoors easily if needed.

 2. Filling in health forms and care plans